 - Solar sales reps: They give estimates on cost for installation of solar products to interested customers.
 Very often, their work week goes beyond the standard 40 hours.
 A good solar sales rep is very persuasive, sometimes easily talking customers into buying solar products even if they didn’t have a major interest in them - for the sake of the planet.

 - Energy auditors: Home and business owners are becoming more energy-aware and conscientious.
 Energy auditors, or energy raters, can help the building owner make the property more energy efficient, which has the potential to save the owner thousands of dollars per year.

-- Energy engineers: HVAC technicians, air quality techs, sound, electric—all these trade careers are beginning to lean toward the green realm.
+- Green trades: HVAC technicians, air quality techs, sound, electric—all these trade careers are beginning to lean toward the green realm.
 Especially as people are updating their antiquated systems.
 In many instances, specialized certifications are available that will qualify you to work on the newer systems.